RxDock: a Fast, Versatile and Open Source Program for Docking Ligands to Proteins and Nucleic Acids¶

 - Binding mode prediction

 Predict how a ligand will bind to a given molecule.
-The ASTEX non-redundant test set for proteins and DOCK and rDock test sets for RNA have been used for validating and comparing rDock with other programs.
+The ASTEX non-redundant test set for proteins and DOCK and RxDock test sets for RNA have been used for validating and comparing RxDock with other programs.

-The rDock program was developed from 1998 to 2006 by the software team at RiboTargets (subsequently Vernalis (R&D) Ltd) [RiboDock2004].
-In 2006, the software was licensed to the University of York for maintenance and distribution.
+The RiboDock program was developed from 1998 to 2006 by the software team at RiboTargets (subsequently Vernalis (R&D) Ltd) [RiboDock2004].
+In 2006, the software was licensed to the University of York for maintenance and distribution under the name rDock.

 In 2012, Vernalis and the University of York agreed to release the program as open-source software [rDock2014].
-This version is developed with support from the University of Barcelona –- http://sourceforge.net/projects/rdock/.
+This version is developed with support from the University of Barcelona – sourceforge.net/projects/rdock.

 - GNU LESSER GENERAL PUBLIC LICENSE